sobcza11/the_Spine/README.md

 - 🗣️ Fed & macro sentiment signals (Beige Book, FOMC Minutes, SEP, Statements, Speeches)
 - 📊 Equity VinV (“Value in Vogue”) regime model
 - 🔐 Governance, drift detection, schema validation, versioned lineage
 This is the **Hybrid Spine** — the union of *Global context* & *US precision timing*.

 ---

+## 🔮 OracleChambers | Human Interface to the Spine

+In short: **the_Spine is the engine; OracleChambers is where humans interface with the tea leaves.**

+OracleChambers is the **interpretive layer** of the_Spine — the place where raw macro pipes become human-usable views, narratives, and regimes.
+It sits on top of the canonical leaves and organizes them into “oracles” that a macro desk, research team, or FinTech MLOps group could actually use.

+Current focus areas:

+- 🗣️ **Fed Speak (OracleChambers | Fed)**
+  NLP-ready sentiment leaves built around FOMC communications:
+  - **Beige Book** – district-level tone on business, labor, wages, prices
+  - **FOMC Minutes** – uncertainty, disagreement, inflation vs. growth concern
+  - **FOMC Statement** – paragraph-level hawkish/dovish stance and focus
+  - **Fed SEP (Dot Plot)** – shifts in rate path & neutral rate sentiment
+  - **Fed Speeches** – speaker-level tone, certainty, forward-guidance hints

+  These are wired into canonical parquet leaves under `p_Sentiment_US`, ready for downstream modeling (regime flags, risk premia overlays, or macro-state explainers).

+- 📊 **VinV (Value in Vogue)**
+  A US equity factor that tracks when **value is “in fashion”** relative to growth/market:
+  - Valuation spread (value vs. benchmark)
+  - 12-month relative performance spread
+  - Breadth (% of value names outperforming)
+  - Composite **VinV Score** ∈ [-1, 1] and discrete regimes:
+    `out_of_favor → transition → in_vogue`

+  Implemented as a canonical leaf under `p_Equity_US/VinV/`, designed to plug cleanly into the fusion engine and to stand alone as a factor for experimentation.

+- 🧪 **Future Oracles (Planned)**
+  OracleChambers is also the “staging ground” for future interpretive layers, for example:
+  - **Contagion analysis** – Fed language shifts → cross-asset response patterns
+  - **Association Rule Mining** – news / narrative patterns → market co-moves
+  - **Corporate & earnings sentiment drift** – fraud / overstatement red-flags
+  - **Macro regime narratives** – linking Dalio/Gundlach “Illusory Wealth Regime” style views to Spine signals
+  - **WRDS-backed extensions** – CRSP/Compustat earnings & factor overlays (pending access)

+All of this remains **inside this repo** for now — OracleChambers functions as a documented sub-system within the_Spine, not as a separate codebase.

+---